 The key question is: how to you achieve a positive brand image and a favorable place reputation?
 By combining sound strategy with actually implementing (and not just promising) policy and delivering symbolic actions.

-By reading the book, you’ll learn about:
+Reading the book, you’ll learn about:

 - The role of marketing in place branding – when it makes sense, and when it doesn’t (Tip: read our Free Quick Guide on the difference between place marketing and branding)